OysteinBruin/AutoReleaseTool/README.md

 ```

-## Clomplete example of a CI/CD setup
+## Complete example of a CI/CD setup

 The process requires use of several tools and technologies:
 - Squirrel